 Arch Support

 Most hiking shoes out on the market today will be offered with a gentle to slightly raised arch support.
-Those that come with a slightly different arch support will likely offer a more padded insole which can help improve shoch from the ground.
+Those that come with a slightly different arch support will likely offer a more padded insole which may improve shock absorption from the ground.

 Generally, most people will be ok with the arch support offered with most hiking shoes on the market, but if you find that you could benefit from a little bit of extra support, you may find that replacing the manufacturer insoles with insoles bought specifically from the pharmacy or online may improve your experience.